hyspace/typeahead.js-bootstrap3.less/README.md

 This repo is here because this [Issue](https://github.com/twitter/typeahead.js/issues/378), and is based on the solution of [@kuroe](http://jsfiddle.net/kuroe/qrtua/14/)

-Also thanks for @emrah and @JoshAshby 's contribution
+Also thanks to contribution of
+@emrah
+@JoshAshby
+@jeffbowen